CTHRU/Hitrava/README.md

 - Select **'Health'** from the list.
 Confirm your selection and follow the in-app instructions.
 - Wait for the mail from Huawei to arrive with a link to download the data (ZIP file).

-#### Step 2 - Download your requested data and extract the JSON file
+#### Step 2 - Download your requested data
 - In the mail from Huawei, click on the link to download your data and follow the instructions.
-- Once downloaded, open the ZIP file and go to the _data/Motion path detail data & description_ folder.
-- Extract the file _motion path detail data.json_ from the ZIP file to the installtion folder of HiToStrava.
+- Put (a copy of) the downloaded ZIP file in the Hitrava installation folder and rename it to _HiZip.zip_.

-#### Step 3 - Convert the data with HiToStrava
+#### Step 3 - Convert the data with Hitrava
-- Open a Command Prompt (Windows) or Terminal (Linux / Mac OS) and change the directory to the installation folder of HiToStrava.

 >**Tip**: If you're on Windows and you're not familiar with the Command Prompt or just want to do a quick
-  > conversion with default arguments, double-click the _Run_HiToStrava.cmd_ file in the installation folder of HiToStrava.
+> conversion with default arguments, double-click the _Run_Hitrava.cmd_ file in the installation folder of Hitrava.
+> This will convert all available activities in the ZIP file from the previous step.

+- Open a Command Prompt (Windows) or Terminal (Linux / Mac OS) and change the directory to the installation folder of Hitrava.
-- In the Command Prompt, run HiToStrava.py with the --json command line argument.
+- In the Command Prompt, run Hitrava.py with the --zip command line argument.
 You can use the default example command below or [add / change command line arguments](#command-line-arguments-overview) as you need.
   ```
-  HiToStrava.py --json "motion path detail data.json" --json_export
+  Hitrava.py --zip HiZip.zip --json_export
   ```
-  The above command will generate both the original HiTrack files and the converted TCX files for ALL activities to the _output_ subfolder of the HiToStrava installation folder.
+  The above command will generate both the original HiTrack files and the converted TCX files for ALL activities to the _output_ subfolder of the Hitrava installation folder.
 In this folder:
   - Files without an extension are the Huawei HiTrack files which contain the raw unconverted data of an activity.
   - Files with the _.json_ extension represent an exported copy of the JSON data of a single activity.
   - Files with the **_.tcx_** extension are the **converted files** suitable for upload to Strava.